-Notes to the accounts based on Accounting Act
+Notes to the accounts based on accounting

-Accounting principles for accounts based on Accounting Act
+Accounting principles for the company accounts

 The functional currency is the Norwegian krone.

-The company records revenue from the production of oil, NGL and gas using the sales method.
+The SDFI records revenue from the production of oil, NGL and gas using the sales method.
 This means that sales are recorded in the period when the volumes are lifted and sold to the customer.

-Liabilities arising because too much crude oil has been lifted in relation to the SDFI’s share of the production partnership are valued at production cost, while receivables due from the other partners in the production partnerships are valued at the lower of production cost and the estimated present value of the future sales price.
+Liabilities arising because too much crude oil has been lifted in relation to the SDFI's share of the production partnership are valued at production cost, while receivables from the other partners in the production partnerships are valued at the lower of production cost and the estimated present value of the future sales price.